GigaCloud Technology Inc Files Its Annual Report on Form 20-F for Fiscal Year 2022

-HONG KONG, April 24, 2023 (GLOBE NEWSWIRE) -- GigaCloud Technology Inc GCT ("GigaCloud" or the "Company"), a pioneer of global end-to-end B2B ecommerce solutions for large parcel merchandise, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022, with the U.S. Securities and Exchange Commission (the "SEC") on April 24, 2023.
-The annual report on Form 20-F can be accessed on the SEC's website at http://www.sec.gov and the Company's investor relations website at https://investors.gigacloudtech.com/.
+/EIN News/ -- HONG KONG, April 24, 2023 (GLOBE NEWSWIRE) -- GigaCloud Technology Inc (Nasdaq: GCT) (“GigaCloud” or the “Company”), a pioneer of global end-to-end B2B ecommerce solutions for large parcel merchandise, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022, with the U.S. Securities and Exchange Commission (the “SEC”) on April 24, 2023.
+The annual report on Form 20-F can be accessed on the SEC’s website at http://www.sec.gov and the Company’s investor relations website at https://investors.gigacloudtech.com/.

 The Company will provide a hard copy of its annual report containing the audited consolidated financial statements, free of charge, to its shareholders upon request.
 Requests should be directed to the Company’s Investor Relations at investor.relations@gigacloudtech.com.